sharonzhou/CS236G/index.md

  * Videos.
 These are organized in "weeks".
 You will have to watch ≈10 videos (approx 10min each) every week.
  * In-video quizzes.
 These are sprinkled in every video for you to assess your understanding of the material.
  * Programming assignments (≈2h per week to complete).
 The programming assignments will usually lead you to build concrete algorithms, you will get to see your own result after you've completed all the code.
 It's gonna be fun!
-For both assignment and quizzes, follow the deadlines on the Syllabus page, not on Coursera.
+For both assignments and quizzes, follow the deadlines on the Syllabus page, not on Coursera.

 ## Prerequisites
 Students are expected to have the following background: